phonopy/phonopy/doc/procedure.rst

    some calculator (it's out of phonopy), the forces are summarized in ``FORCE_SETS`` file following the :ref:`format <file_forces>`.

 3. Calculate phonon related properties.
-See :ref:`analyze_phonon`.

 If you already have force constants, the first and second steps can be omitted.
 However your force constants have to be converted to the